guptashivam-9370/Hubspot-Temp-Assignment/README.md

     Ensure that these columns are added in CRM database before running the script.

-    The generated dummy data will also be saved in a CSV file named `data.csv` in the project root directory, with columns corresponding to the same fields.
+    The generated dummy data will be saved in a CSV file named `dummy_contacts.csv` in the project root directory, with columns corresponding to the same fields.
 ## 3. Generate Dummy Data

 Run the following command to generate data: